Input-to-State Stable Coupled Oscillator Networks for Closed-form Model-based Control in Latent Space: Appendix on an approximate closed-form solution for coupled oscillator networks

-\paragraph{Simulation-time to real-time factor} The simulation vs. real-time factor is computed as the simulated rollout duration per second of computational time.
+The simulation vs. real-time factor is computed as the simulated rollout duration per second of computational time.
 For this, we let each method simulate a \SI{60}{s} trajectory for $100$ times and record the minimum run time on an Intel Core i7-10870H CPU (single core) over $10$ trials.
 Because of computational constraints, we simulated with the high-precision Tsit5 solver the trajectory only $5$ times.